web-illinois/ilw-header/README.md

 - Link labels must be short.
 One-word labels are prefered.
 - Limit links to 3 or fewer.
 - Only one level of links is allowed.
 Additional levels of lists may not be displayed.
+- The nav element must have an accessible name (e.g. "Utility").